 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 in respect of the financial year ended 31 December 2022.
 Pharo Management (UK) LLP (“PMUK”) acknowledges the importance of compliance with the Modern Slavery Act 2015 (the “MSA”).
 Modern slavery as referred to in the MSA includes slavery, servitude and forced or compulsory labour, and human trafficking.

 PMUK is regulated by the FCA and its sole business is hedge fund management.
-PMUK has non-UK affiliates in Jersey, New York and Hong Kong, none of which conduct business in the UK.
-However, Pharo Advisors UK Limited (a member of PMUK) is included in the ambit of this Statement (together “Pharo” or “the firm”) as it provides services directly to PMUK.
+PMUK has non-UK affiliates in Jersey, New York, Hong Kong, and France, none of which conduct business in the UK.
+However, Pharo Advisors UK Limited (a member of PMUK) is included in the ambit of this statement (together “Pharo” or “the firm”) as it provides services directly to PMUK.

 Policy on slavery

 It is Pharo’s policy to ensure that its business and supply chains are free from modern slavery and human trafficking.
 As such, Pharo will take appropriate and reasonable measures to minimise the risk of this taking place in line with the nature of services provided to the firm.

 Pharo seeks to implement an appropriate risk-based approach to minimise the risk of modern slavery.
 This includes consideration of supply chains.
 Whilst it is acknowledged that risk factors are present in all global supply chains and across all sectors, it is believed that Pharo’s relative risk exposure to slavery, human trafficking and forced labour is low given the nature of its business as a fund manager operating in capital markets and the skillset required in its supply chains.

 However, Pharo assesses and manages the risk in proportion to the nature of our business and puts in place appropriate measures to ensure the MSA is being adhered to.